grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "They are on their way down the hole Hemi, dragged by their ram first, I hope.
 Cassandra said she heard the boat split, and the bulkheads failing, and then the two biggest pieces went down."

 There was now light coming through the viewport around the streams of water coming from the cracks.
-Shakes stuck his head between the lines of water and could just see the shadow of the _Prospect's_ sail out there in the gloom.
+Shakes stuck his head between the lines of water and could just see the shadow of the _Prospect's_ sail out in the gloom.

 # Epilogue